-One, create a valuable tool people will want to use and share.
-If you can make it free, the better.
+One, create valuable tools people will want to use and share.
+If you can make some of them free, the better.
 Two, build strategic relationships in your industry through guest posting.
-It increases your audience reach and boosts SEO and organic search rankings through high-quality backlinks.
+It increases your reach and boosts SEO and organic search rankings.

 Typeform is a forms builder and survey management platform.
 It helps users design dynamic forms, surveys, and quizzes.
 You can add images and videos to questions and use various question formats like multiple choice, picture selection, and drop-down menus.

 To promote its video platform VideoAsk, Typeform created an interactive film called Locked In.
 In it, users choose what happens to the character based on a question prompt.

 Think Netflix’s Black Mirror: Bandersnatch or romance-themed mobile games like Love Island: The Game.

 VideoAsk helps users create short video clips for lead generation, audience engagement, customer feedback, and more.
 The film shows prospective customers what the final product looks like, giving potential users a first-hand experience of the type of engagement they can expect.

 Locked In film is a brilliant piece of SaaS product marketing you can copy.
 The format you use will depend on the product.
 However, the goal is to showcase product features to drive demand.